j0giwa/autonomous-instant-documents/README.md

 xcopy "distribution\assets\defaults\*" "%appdata%\aids" /E /Y
 ```

-> NOTE: -DskipTests is not necessary, it's just making the process go much faster
+> NOTE: -DskipTests is not necessary, it's just making the process go much faster.
+> If you want to run tests anyway, you need to install the config-files first.

 It is recommended that you define an alias If you want to launch from the command line